Snickers Candy Bar Copycat (Gluten-Free)

 Step 2: Make the Nougat Layer

-Combine the oat flour, almond flour, maple syrup, coconut oil, vanilla, and salt in a medium-sized mixing bowl.
-Stir with a spatula until a soft dough forms.
-Press the nougat dough into the bottom of the prepared pan.
+In a medium bowl, mix ¾ cup oat flour, ¾ cup almond flour, 3 tablespoons maple syrup, 3 tablespoons melted coconut oil, ½ teaspoon vanilla extract, and a dash of salt until a soft dough forms.
+Press the mixture firmly and evenly into the bottom of the prepared pan.

 Adding the cookie layer ingredients to a mixing bowl.